sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/PostgreSQL.rst

 #.
 Choose the type of connection as per your requirement from the dropdown menu.

-Step 4 : Enter Details in Add Connection Window
+Step 4 : Enter Parameter Details
 ----------
 #.
-On the Add Connection Window, fill in all the details as shown below.
+In the Add Connection Window, fill in all the details as shown below.

    .. figure:: ../../../_assets/postgresql/postgre-storage.png
       :alt: postgresql